 Amy L. quit after just three years because of what she calls the “teach to the test” mentality.
 “My first year, my principal called me into his office and told me to only teach to the standards, not teach anything outside them, and to not tell my students I was trying to prepare them for the real world or college.
 I started looking for a way out right then.”

-Bonnie D. left after 30 years of teaching because she felt the system was no longer acting in the best interest of all students.
+After teaching 30 years, Bonnie D. made the heartbreaking choice to leave.
+She simply felt the system was no longer acting in the best interest of her students.
 “Everything became all about passing the ‘almighty test,'” she says.
-“Decisions were made by the administrators to concentrate only on those students who could perform well.
+“My administrators decided to concentrate only on those students who could perform well.
 Call me old fashioned, but I always did my best to reach and teach every student in my room, not simply the ones who had the best chance of passing a test.”

 In addition, many teachers worry about the effect high-stakes testing has on kids.
 “Sometimes tests coincide with a bad day,” Michelle S. tells us, “or a day when a student is just not feeling it.
 That is an incredible amount of stress on kids—especially those classified as ‘bubble kids.'”